Top 10 Offshore Software Development Companies 2026

 Best for: Mid-market companies that want a US-contracting entity with Eastern European delivery and a focus on specialized engineering domains.

 Andela is structurally different from the rest of this list.
 It is not a software development firm.
-It is a talent marketplace that connects companies with vetted remote engineers from a network that spans more than 135 countries, with an original heavy emphasis on Africa.
-Annual revenue is around $264 million and the internal team supporting the marketplace is about 1,300 people.
+It is a talent marketplace that connects companies with vetted remote engineers from a network of 150,000+ technologists spanning more than 135 countries, with an original heavy emphasis on Africa.
+The internal team supporting the marketplace is about 1,300 people.
 Engineers on the network are independent contractors matched to clients through an AI-powered platform.

 The marketplace model is faster for finding individual engineers than a dedicated-team firm is, and the geographic breadth is unmatched.
 The trade-off is that you are managing the engineer directly rather than working with a firm that handles employment, retention, and team structure on your behalf.
-For companies that want flexibility over institutional support, that is a feature.
-For companies that want a managed team, it is a gap.
+If you want flexibility over institutional support, that is a feature.
+If you want a managed team handling employment and retention for you, the marketplace model leaves a hole.

 Best for: Companies hiring individual senior engineers rather than building a long-term dedicated team.
 Buyers who want geographic flexibility and are comfortable managing the relationship directly.